ffrgb/meshviewer/README.md

 ## dataPath (string/array)

-`dataPath` can be either a string containing the address of a [HopGlass Server](https://github.com/plumpudding/hopglass-server) or an array containing multiple addresses.
+`dataPath` can be either a string containing the address of a Nodes.json v2 compatible backend (e.g. ffmap backend) or an array containing multiple addresses.
 Don't forget the trailing slash!
 Also, proxying the data through a webserver will allow GZip and thus will greatly reduce bandwidth consumption.
 It may help with firewall problems too.